TechhSavvy/restApi/README.md

 ## Deployment

-I'm pretty sure you should have these tools install in other for thing to work currectly
+I'm pretty sure you should have these tools install in other for things to work properly.

 | Tools | links |
 | :---: | :---: |